quocnh/ChangeHairColor_DeepLearning/README.md

 The goal of this project is to detect hair segments with reasonable **accuracy and speed in mobile device**.
 Currently, it achieves 0.89 IoU.

-About speed vs accuracy, more details are available at [my post](https://medium.com/vitalify-asia/real-time-deep-learning-in-mobile-application-25cf601a8976).

 ![Example of predicted image.](assets/prediction.png)